GB 1943 1hr 28mins Dir: Sergei Nolbandov Starring: Godfrey Tearle and Mary Morris

 In occupied Yugoslavia, partisans fight the Nazis

 This major war propaganda film was made by Ealing Studios at the height of hostilities and part of the story involves the sabotage of Nazi supply trains.
-With filming in Occupied Europe completely out of the question British rolling-stock was used, and although a German ‘Pacific’ does appear in one shot, it is thought to be a model.
-One, maybe two, LNER A3 Class 4-6-2’s were modified with smoke deflectors and stovepipe chimneys to appear as Continental locos (somewhat ironic of course, given that German style smoke deflectors were fitted to the A3’s during the 1960s) and in various shots the loco appears to be numbered ‘274’ and ‘743’ so it is probably just 2743 Felstead with one number blacked out in different takes so as to give the impression that it is a different loco.
-Incidentally, all the original A1 Class locomotives were rebuilt to the improved specifications of the A3’s, but Felstead was the first of the A3’s as built from new when delivered in August 1928.
-There are some shots that appear to have been filmed in the sidings of a quarry with an LNER J52 Class 0-6-0ST in the background, and some other shots were filmed in a tunnel at night.
-A later scene where the ammunition train was blown up was filmed at Ravenscourt Park coal sidings in west London.
+With filming in Occupied Europe completely out of the question British rolling-stock was used, and although a French ‘Pacific’ does appear in one shot it is clearly a model.
+In fact, the film uses models for quite a number of scenes, and to good effect too, yet there is enough real railway footage to offer other interest.
+Two LNER A3 Class 4-6-2’s were modified with smoke deflectors and stovepipe chimneys to appear as continental locos (somewhat ironic of course, given that German style smoke deflectors were fitted to the A3’s during the 1960s).
+The first appears in various shots numbered ‘2743’ and ‘743’, so that is number 2743 Felstead with just a number blacked out in different takes so as to give the impression that it is a different loco.
+The other A3, however, has no bufferbeam number at all.
+Note that in most of the shots it can be seen that the LNER lettering on the sides of the tender has also been blacked out.
+The scene whereby the partisans rescue prisoners of war from a train at a Yugoslav railway station appears to have been filmed in the sidings of a quarry, and in one shot what appears to be an LNER J52 Class 0-6-0ST can be seen in the background.
+Finally there are several sequences filmed in and around a tunnel, though it is not known where this was shot.